 The signed IPR agreement

-The Subcommittees they wish to join and Contribute.
+The CWG Subcommittees they wish to join and Contribute.

 Other Parties

 The public may follow the Forum’s activities by reading all postings on the Public Mail List and the Public Web Site.
 Questions or comments to the Forum may be sent to Questions Mail List.